 With details like these scientists can examine conservation actions happening in the Appalachian Mountains Joint Venture and seek to replicate them in other parts of the species range.

 Hyper local estimates

 At first glance, the large swaths of red are shocking.
 How could it be that American Robins, which seem to be everywhere, could be declining so much throughout their range?
 Observing changes in abundance can be hard to see in real time, especially if changes are occurring slowly year after year.
 But slow declines add up and the eBird Trends maps are a real wake-up call.
-The declines observed during the winter highlight a need to study populations, especially in the darkest red areas.
+The declines observed during the breeding season highlight a need to study populations, especially in the darkest red areas.

 As the number of people participating in eBird has increased over the years, so too has our ability to predict status and trends of species around the globe.
 Thanks to the global participation in eBird, we can now visualize changes in abundance for species outside the United States and Canada.

 The Long-tailed Meadowlark is a common and widespread inhabitant of open country in lowlands and middle elevations in Argentina and Chile.
 Thanks to our partners and eBirders observations of Long-tailed Meadowlarks were robust enough to allow for trends analysis from 2015-2022 within 27 x 27 km regions throughout the meadowlark’s range.
 Overall, the Long-tailed Meadowlark has declined by 5% in the last ten years, but in the Buenos Aires province of Argentina, the Long-tailed Meadowlark increased by 39%.

 What are the trends for the white circles on the map?

 By default, circles where there is low confidence in the estimated direction of population change are shown in white.
 However, for some applications understanding the full spatial pattern of population change can also be valuable to interpret the trends.
 To see the trends across all locations toggle the “Show All Trends” in the legend.

 How do I find species with eBird Trends maps?